Continue reading on DataGuidance with:

 2.2.
 Territorial scope

-The Law has been enacted by the National Assembly of Mali and it applies to all processing of data in the Malian territory or in a place where Malian laws apply.
+The Law has been enacted by the National Assembly of Mali and applies to all or partial processing of personal data in the Malian territory and wherever the Malian laws are applicable.

 2.3.
 Material scope

-- the processing of data carried out by a person for the exclusive purpose of their personal or domestic activities, provided however that the data is not intended for systematic communication to third parties or for dissemination; and
+- processing of personal data carried out by a person for the exclusive purpose of their personal or domestic activities, provided however, that the data is not intended for systematic communication to third parties or for dissemination; and

 - temporary copies made within the framework of the technical activities of transmission and supply of access to a digital network, with a view to the automatic, intermediate, and transient storage of data and for the sole purpose of allowing other recipients of the service the best possible access to the information transmitted.